-Goals: Future conditions or performance levels that your organization intends or desires to attain.
+Goals: Future conditions/performance levels your organization intends/desires to attain.

 Governance: The systems of management and controls exercised in the stewardship of your organization.

 High performance: Ever-higher levels of overall organizational and individual performance, including quality, productivity, innovation rate, and cycle time.